Bill Gates - Bill & Melinda Gates Foundation Trust Portfolio

 Shares: 6,214,719

-Coca-Cola FEMSA, the largest Coke bottler in Latin America, provides access to emerging markets and consumer staples.
-Its resilience and consistent demand make it a suitable fit for the foundation's diversified approach.
+Coca-Cola FEMSA, the largest Coke bottler in Latin America, continues to provide access to emerging markets and consumer staples.
+Its resilience and consistent demand make it a suitable fit for the foundation's diversified approach, with a slight price appreciation of 0.20% since reporting.

 Portfolio Strategy Analysis